selgoobler/nantendo-list/README.md

 # Nantendo List
  Created and designed an iOS mobile application for users to track ideas with a nostalgic design over 4 days
-##Technologies
+## Technologies
-React Native, Expo, Node, Javascript, Git, Github
+React Native, Expo Go, Node, Javascript, Git